usds/erap-guidance/pages/service-design/fact-specific-proxies.md

 - The specific design of a dataproxy can be adjusted to the needs of your location; while we focus on Federal data sources and a system that would work generically for any locality, we also recognize that there are many ways to develop a reasonable fact-specific income proxy.
 - A proxy is one of several tools available to grantees to simplify the application process:
   - Categorical eligibility, based on the use of other local, state, or federal government assistance programs, can and should be used as well
-  - self-attestation alone is available and encouraged during this public health emergency.
+  - Self-attestation alone is available and encouraged during this public health emergency.

 If, however, your program has determined it will not use self-attestation alone, a fact-specific proxy supporting self-attestation can provide a valuable middle-ground between requiring documentation for all applicants and self-attestation alone.
 Additionally, by using a fact-specific proxy that supports self-attestation, there is no need to collect additional documentation three months after the first application.